opendocsg/slw-judgments-backfill/2011_SGHC_94/report.md

  (8) The court in considering for the purposes of subsection (1), whether the disposition of the deceased’s estate effected by the law relating to intestacy, or by the combination of the deceased’s will and that law, makes reasonable provision for the maintenance of a dependant shall not be bound to assume that the law relating to intestacy makes reasonable provision in all

-12     Recently, the Court of Appeal in _AAG v Estate of AAH, deceased_ [2010] 1 SLR 769 at [40] noted that the IFPA must be read in light of the English authorities interpreting the English Inheritance (Family Provision) Act 1938 (“the UK 1938 Act”):
+12     Recently, the Court of Appeal in _AAG v Estate of AAH, deceased_ <span class="citation">[2010] 1 SLR 769</span> at [40] noted that the IFPA must be read in light of the English authorities interpreting the English Inheritance (Family Provision) Act 1938 (“the UK 1938 Act”):

  We would reiterate that by the Minister stating that Singapore was adopting the IFP (UK) Act 1938 because it had worked well in England, he must necessarily mean that the scheme of things under the Act as interpreted and applied by the courts there.
 That was Parliamentary intention, and under s 9A of the Interpretation Act, we are obliged to give effect to such intention.